Land Rover Wolf

-The 1992 Snatch Land Rover, fitted with composite armour for ballistic protection, does not use the same “heavy duty” chassis.
+The 1992 Snatch Land Rover, fitted with composite armour for ballistic protection, does not use the same 'heavy duty' chassis.

 History

-The Wolf was marketed in other countries than the UK but many foreign military Land Rover procurement agencies felt they did not need the extra strength and reliability of the Wolf because the older models had passed their own testing and Wolf was too expensive.
+The Wolf was marketed in other countries than the UK, but many foreign military Land Rover procurement agencies felt they did not need the extra strength and reliability of the Wolf because the older models had passed their own testing, and Wolf was too expensive.

 The vehicles have become a symbol of British forces in Iraq and Afghanistan.
-In keeping with their hearts and minds philosophy they were chosen for patrol duties instead of armoured fighting vehicles such as the Warrior infantry fighting vehicle.
-Following a spate of incidents, there has been concern that the unarmoured nature of the Wolf exposes the crews to excessive danger, and they are being supplemented by more heavily armoured vehicles such as the Vector, the Mastiff and the Jackal.
+In keeping with their hearts and minds philosophy, they were chosen for patrol duties instead of armoured fighting vehicles such as the Warrior infantry fighting vehicle.
+Following a spate of incidents, there has been concern that the unarmoured nature of the Wolf exposes the crews to excessive danger, and they are being supplemented by more heavily armoured vehicles such as the Vector, the Mastiff, and the Jackal.

-The MoD later supplemented the Wolf in theatre with a range of armoured vehicles including the Snatch and Pinzgauer ATV in some utility and liaison roles and the Supercat MWMIK.
+The Ministry of Defence (MoD) later supplemented the Wolf in theatre with a range of armoured vehicles, including the Snatch and Pinzgauer ATV in some utility and liaison roles, and the Supacat MWMIK.
 There were reports that some of this equipment was to be sold at below cost once operations in Iraq were completed as the Treasury had refused to cover the cost of replacement.

-In Afghanistan "an average of one of these vehicles a week" was lost to enemy action, and with replacements often arriving late a "fifth of the fleet" of WMIKs was currently "damaged or has been destroyed by enemy fire".
+In Afghanistan, "an average of one of these vehicles a week" was lost to enemy action, and with replacements often arriving late, a "fifth of the fleet" of WMIKs was currently "damaged or has been destroyed by enemy fire".

 The MoD has sold off most of the fleet of Wolf 90 Land Rovers because the Bowman radio system is too heavy for it.
 The 110 version remains in service.

 Design

-The Wolf was tested, rejected, upgraded and tested again before the MoD was satisfied.
+The Wolf was tested, rejected, upgraded, and tested again, before the Ministry of Defence was satisfied.
 It is far stronger and more reliable than the Land Rover Defender on which it was based.
-James Arbuthnot, the then Minister of State for Defence Procurement, testitfied to the rigorous trials the Land Rover went through prior to being adopted in the British military:
+James Arbuthnot, the then Minister of State for Defence Procurement, testified to the rigorous trials the Land Rover went through prior to being adopted in the British military:

-"The Land Rover vehicle, known commercially as Defender XD, has been subjected to extensive and rigorous trialling in order to ensure that it can meet the high standards of reliability which are essential for operational military vehicles.
-Therefore, I am pleased to have been able to announce earlier today that, subject to the satisfactory completion of contractual negotiations, I propose to place an order with Land-Rover for about 8,000 vehicles.
-That order is worth about £170 million.
-It will bring substantial industrial and employment benefits to Land-Rover, and enhance the vehicle's already excellent prospects in export markets."

 Engine choice

-When the Wolf was designed the engine in the civilian Defenders was the Td5.
-The Ministry of Defence preferred the 300Tdi for the Wolf because the electronics in the Td5 were more complex to manage in the field.
+When the Wolf was designed, the diesel engine in the civilian Defenders was the Td5.
+The Ministry of Defence preferred the 300 TDI for the Wolf because the electronics in the Td5 were more complex to manage in the field.

-The 300Tdi on a Wolf uses a slightly different design of timing cover compared to the civilian version.
+The 300 TDI on a Wolf uses a slightly different design of timing cover compared to the civilian version.